Swaraj: After Gandhi

-After Gandhi's assassination Vinoba Bhave formed the Sarva Seva Sangh at the national level and Sarvodya Mandals at the regional level to the carry on integrated village service — with the end purpose of achieving the goal of Swaraj.
-Two major nonviolent movements for socio-economic and political revolution in India: the Bhoodan movement led by Vinoba Bhave and the Total Revolution movement led by Jayaprakash Narayan were actually formed under the aegis of the ideas of Swaraj.
+After Gandhi's assassination, Vinoba Bhave formed the Sarva Seva Sangh at the national level and Sarvodya Mandals at the regional level to the carry on integrated village service—with the end purpose of achieving the goal of Swaraj.
+Two major nonviolent movements for socio-economic and political revolution in India: the Bhoodan movement led by Vinoba Bhave and the Total Revolution Movement led by Jayaprakash Narayan were actually formed under the aegis of the ideas of Swaraj.

 Gandhi's model of Swaraj was almost entirely discarded by the Indian government.
 He had wanted a system of a classless, stateless direct democracy.
 Yet during the Second Five-Year Plan, the Indian government initiated a hierarchy of local village leaders, called the Panchayati Raj, modified in 1992 with the intent to devolve decision-making to the villages.

-Under Nehru India turned to a socialist model of industrial development, became a leader of non-aligned Afro-Asian countries (those refusing to side in the Cold War), and formed an alliance with the Soviet Union (although domestically firmly rejecting Marxism–Leninism).
-For many decades following independence English was spoken by about 2%-3% of the population, however, its use began to increase, dramatically in the 1980s.
+Under Nehru India turned to a socialist model of industrial development, became a leader of non-aligned countries (those refusing to side in the Cold War), and formed an alliance with the Soviet Union (although domestically firmly rejecting Marxism–Leninism).
+For many decades following independence English was spoken by about 2–3% of the population, however, its use began to increase, dramatically in the 1980s.
 India does continue with appropriated elements of the British common law, and its rail system was built out from that left by Britain.
-India is a member of the British-organized Commonwealth of Nations.
+India is a member of the British-organised Commonwealth of Nations.
 India successfully practices a democracy with regular elections inspired by western countries.
 Following Gandhi independent India worked to increase the status of women, who became citizens with the franchise and the right to divorce.

-Organizations of Hindus, who opposed Gandhi, had also favored Swaraj.
-Some adopted the name Hindutva.
-Eventually the Bharatiya Janata Party was formed.
-The current leader of India is a party member, Narendra Modi.